Assassin (video game): Gameplay

 The character is an assassin that has been hired to kill the antagonist of the game, "Midan".
 He is then dropped behind enemy lines and must first disable Midan's power source, and then assassinate him.
 The assassin is armed with a boomerang that is razor-edged.
 The game is controlled by a joystick.

 There are three skill levels: Rookie, Arcade, and Ultimate.
 As well as changing the difficulty, each level unlocks more of the game than the level that is easier than it.
 The enemies are tougher to defeat in the higher levels, but there are more rewards.

 The player must guide the assassin through the levels facing enemies ranging from vicious dogs to wall mounted laser cannons.
 As well as the platforms, the player is able to control the assassin to climb on walls and ceilings as a method of getting around, and avoiding enemies.
 The player can use the boomerang to attack enemies, or use bonus weapons that are gained by achieving certain requirements.

 Development

 Assassin was developed by Psionic Systems in conjunction with Team17.
 The project manager was Martyn Brown.
-Development was handled by programmers David Broadhurst and Haydn Dalton.
-With additional freelance work from Mike and Andrew Oakley.
-The music and sound effects in the game were handled by long term Team17 audio specialist Allister Brimble, who has credits for many Team17 video games.
+It was programmed by David Broadhurst and Haydn Dalton with additional work from Mike and Andrew Oakley.
+The music and sound effects are by Allister Brimble.